 The second proceeding relates to the first set of claims for the Conca d'Oro - Jonio section.
 The initial stage has been deferred with the interim ruling of 2018.
-The judge accepted some claims made by the joint venture and ordered the court-appointed expert to recalculate the amounts due to the joint venture for just the claims rejected.
+The judge accepted some claims made by the joint venture and ordered the court-appointed expert to recalculate the amounts due to the joint venture for the dismissed claims only.

-This ruling partly contradicted the findings of the first court-appointed expert which had confirmed the joint venture's claims for €27.5 million.
+This ruling partly contradicted the initial findings of the court-appointed expert which had confirmed the joint venture's claims for €27.5 million.

-Webuild challenged the interim ruling of January 2018, solely for the part that rejected some claims already examined by the court-appointed expert, as did Roma Metropolitane.
+Webuild challenged the interim ruling of January 2018, solely for the part that dismissed some claims already examined by the court-appointed expert as part of their first appraisal, as did Roma Metropolitane.

-The expert completed their appraisal in December 2018 and filed their additional report which included four possible amounts ranging from $\in 12$ million to $\in 23$ million in favour of the joint venturers.
-Roma Metropolitane requested the appraisal be reperformed by a new expert.
+The expert completed their appraisal in December 2018 and filed their additional report which included four possible amounts ranging from \notin 12 million to \notin 23 million in favour of the joint venturers.
+Roma Metropolitane has requested the appraisal be reperformed by a new expert.

-The Rome Court handed down its final ruling no. 6142/2020 of 15 April 2020 defining the second judgement on the extension of the B1 line and ordering Roma Metropolitane to pay the entire amount of \in 23.3 million, increased by the monetary revaluation and interest since 31 August 2018, and the court costs and the court-appointed expert's cost.
+The Rome Court handed down its final ruling no. 6142/2020 of 15 April 2020 defining the second judgement on the extension of the B1 Line and ordering Roma Metropolitane to pay the entire amount of ε 23.3 million, increased by the monetary revaluation and interest since 31 August 2018, and the court costs and the court-appointed expert's cost.

-Finally, with its ruling of 15 July 2020 on the partial ruling of January 2018, the Rome Appeal Court rejected Webuild's applications and partly accepted Rome Metropolitane's counter appeal, stating that two of the claims, accepted by the first level judge, were ungrounded.
+Finally, with its ruling of 15 July 2020 on the partial ruling of January 2018, the Rome Appeal Court denied Webuild's applications and partly accepted Rome Metropolitane's counter appeal, stating that two of the claims, accepted by the first level judge, were ungrounded.